aionescu/toy-language-interpreter/README.md

   * [Records](Java/Examples/Record.tl)
   * [Lambda expressions](Java/Examples/Lambda.tl)
 * [Haskell](Haskell): Haskell implementation of the interpreter.
 Has all the features of the Java version, except for multithreading.
-* [Haskell-Functional](Haskell-Functional): Haskell implementation of a functional flavor of Toy Language.
+* [Haskell-Functional](Haskell-Functional): Haskell implementation of a functional flavor of Toy Language, which also supports [structural subtyping](Haskell-Functional/Examples/Subtyping.tl).
 * [Rust](Rust): Just an AST definition and macro-based parser.
 * [tl-vscode](tl-vscode): Very basic VS Code extension to provide syntax highlighting for Toy Language programs.